 43 members of the Seanad are elected by a restricted electorate of elected individuals.
 This is not prescribed by the Constitution, which leaves the matter to be set by law.

-There are five vocational panels each divided into two sub-panels.
+There are five vocational panels, each divided into two sub-panels.
 The Oireachtas sub-panels must consist of nominees of the Oireachtas.
 Four members of the Oireachtas must nominate a candidate.
 These are members of the outgoing Seanad and incoming Dail.

 The other sub-panel comprises members nominated by registered nominating bodies.
 The Clerk of the Seanad maintains registers of nominating bodies.
-They must be bodies who have objectives related to that panel or who represent persons with knowledge and practical experience in the area concerned.
+They must be bodies that have objectives related to that panel or who represent persons with knowledge and practical experience in the area concerned.

-- Five members are elected from the Cultural and Educational panel with at least two from each sub-panel.
+- Five members are elected from the Cultural and Educational panel, with at least two from each sub-panel.
 They represent language, law, education, medicine and some related areas.

-- Eleven members are elected from the Agricultural Panel with at least four from each panel.
-Eleven members are elected from the Labour Panel with at least four from each panel.
+- Eleven members are elected from the Agricultural Panel, with at least four from each panel.
+Eleven members are elected from the Labour Panel, with at least four from each panel.

-- Seven members are elected from the Administrative Panel with at least three from each panel.
+- Seven members are elected from the Administrative Panel, with at least three from each panel.

-A nominee must have knowledge and practical experience in the interest, or area concerned.
+A nominee must have knowledge and practical experience in the interest or area concerned.
 After nominations, a judge of the High Court as judicial assessor and a returning officer determines the validity of nominations.
 Issues in relation to eligibility may be referred to the assessor for decision.

 The returning officer is the clerk of the Seanad.
 A list of candidates nominated for each panel and details of the nominated bodies are sent to each electorate.
 Five ballot papers are sent to each elector.
 The poll takes place by registered post.
 They must be returned together with evidence of identity in a sealed envelope.

-The counts take place by way of proportional representation subject to the requirement of the minimum number from each sub-panel.
-The same broad rules apply as apply to Dail elections.
 The normal rules are varied to allow for the minimum numbers being elected from each sub-panel.
-A person who would be elected but for the rule may not be elected if the requisite number have already been elected for the panel concerned.
+A person who would be elected but for the rule may not be elected if the requisite number has already been elected for the panel concerned.

 The Taoiseach’s nominees are nominated last.
 He nominates eleven members.
 It appears that the incoming Taoiseach makes the nomination.
-It is not clear if the Seanad is validly constituted, if these nominations cannot be made because the incoming Taoiseach has not been elected.
+It is not clear if the Seanad is validly constituted or if these nominations cannot be made because the incoming Taoiseach has not been elected.
 The issue arose in 2020 and arguments were made both ways.

-There is provision for a by-election.
-In the case of vocational members(43), members of the Dail and Seanad only vote.
 If the vacancy is on the Oireachtas panel, Oireachtas members nominate the candidates.
-In the vacancy is on the nominating body’s panel, candidates are nominated by their bodies relevant to that panel.
+If the vacancy is on the nominating body’s panel, candidates are nominated by their bodies relevant to that panel.